PDA

 A widely cited viewpoint in The Lancet Child & Adolescent Health concluded that the evidence does not support PDA as an independent syndrome and warned the label can contribute to misunderstandings between professionals and families.

 Systematic reviews have found only 13 studies meeting inclusion criteria, with major limitations: heavy reliance on parent report, unclear development of the original criteria, and limited exploration of alternative explanations.
-A 2024 scoping review concluded there is no consensus on diagnostic validity, and that robust methods and evidence-based clinical guidance are lacking.
+A 2024 scoping review concluded there is no consensus on diagnostic validity and that robust methods and evidence-based clinical guidance are lacking.

-The NAS itself, while providing extensive public-facing guidance on PDA, explicitly notes the profile is controversial and contested within the autism community.
+Some autistic scholars raise a different concern: that PDA risks pathologising what might sometimes be reasonable resistance or self-advocacy.
+The NAS explicitly notes the profile is controversial and contested within the autism community.
 Multiple NHS commissioning areas have stated they don't use the label because it's not in international diagnostic classifications.

 What the peer-reviewed evidence actually shows